WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 72. Why is ReactDOM separated from React?

 - React and ReactDOM are separated to provide better flexibility in different environments.
 React can be used to build the interfaces on the Web, on Mobile , or on Desktop without having to change the core library.
 ReactDOM provides the specific methods needed to render components on the Web.

+## 73. Is it possible to use React without rendering HTML?

+- Yes, it is possible to use React without rendering HTML.
+React can be used to build user interfaces for native mobile apps or Virtual Reality.
+React Native and React VR are examples of libraries that allow you to use React to build apps for those environments.